 We know fruits and vegetables are good for us.
 But we’re surrounded by calorie-dense junk.
 And we sit, a lot.
 That’s our current culture.
+And it’s led to the epidemic of obesity in America.
 What to do?
 In a compelling new report, the Institute of Medicine spells out solutions.

 But in the 478-page report* by the IOM’s Food and Nutrition Board, we also heard something new: Though will power, or personal responsibility, matters, we need to give will power a fighting chance.
 We need to spearhead changes that promote rather than obstruct healthy living, and in all sectors of society, including schools, corporations, the government, and the media.

 We’re genetically “hard wired,” as Pritikin faculty have taught for decades, to crave calories, and lots of them.
 That’s what kept us alive for most of human history.